-The open-drain \overline{PG} (power-good) output indicates whether the VCC voltage is valid or not.
-The open-drain FET turns on whenever bq24610/7 has a valid VCC input (not in UVLO or ACOV or SLEEP mode).
-The \overline{PG} pin can be used to drive an LED or communicate to the host processor.
+The open-drain $\overline{PG}$ (power-good) output indicates whether the VCC voltage is valid or not.
+The open-drain FET turns on whenever the bq24618 has a valid VCC input (not in UVLO or ACOV or SLEEP mode).
+The PG pin can be used to drive an LED or communicate to the host processor.